antarctica/flask-reverse-proxy-fix/README.md

 **Note:** Ensure the prefix value includes a preceding slash, but not a trailing slash (i.e. use `/foo` not `/foo/`).

-A minimal application would like this:
+A minimal application would look like this:

 ```python
 from flask import Flask, url_for